kubeshop/testkube/docs/docs/integrations/authentication/oauth-cli.md

 ![Register new App](../../img/github_app_request_cli.png)

 Pay attention to the usage of the scheme (http or https) in URIs.
-The homepage URL
-should be the UI home page http://127.0.0.1:13254.
+The homepage URL should be the Testkube Dashboard home page http://127.0.0.1:13254.

-The authorization callback URL should be a prebuilt page at the UI website http://127.0.0.1:13254/oauth/callback.
+The authorization callback URL should be a prebuilt page at the Testkube Dashboard website http://127.0.0.1:13254/oauth/callback.

 ![View created App](../../img/github_app_response_cli.png)